 - foreign language requirement (can be satisfied by two years of high school foreign language credit or 8 college credit hours in a single foreign language)

 *Only students with A.S. degrees from Florida community and state colleges are eligible for consideration.
-Students with only A.A.(Associate in Art) degrees are not eligible for admission.
+Students with only A.A.(Associate of Arts) degrees are not eligible for admission.